A Financial Checklist for Setting Smarter Money Goals

 Making a checklist of and reviewing the past year’s expenses can help you set money goals for the next year and understand where to adjust your spending so you can save more.

-As you create your checklist of expenses, consider the fixed bills you pay every month, such as your mortgage or rent, utilities, auto insurance, childcare, internet, phone as well as ongoing variable expenses like groceries and gasoline.
+As you create your checklist of expenses, consider the fixed bills you pay every month, such as your mortgage or rent, utilities, auto insurance, childcare, internet, and phone, as well as ongoing variable expenses like groceries and gasoline.

-Also, keep in mind purchases such as your coffee, meals out, snacks, books, movies and other expenses.
+Also, don’t forget purchases such as your coffee, meals out, snacks, books, movies and other expenses.

 If you’re not sure what’s on your list or how much is actually being spent, review your monthly bank and credit card statements.
 Many online banks offer category summaries of purchases and payments to help you gather this information.